Marketing Strategy

 Miles invested in Downs & St. Germain Research.
 Madden launched Voyage.
 BVK leads with proprietary methodology.
 MMGY's research advantage is real — but the window during which it's unchallenged is narrowing.

-The Buyer Journey Has Shifted
+The Buyer Journey Has a New Stage

 94% of B2B buyers now use AI tools during evaluation

-MMGY's GEO visibility score: 14 out of 100
+MMGY's GEO visibility score: 40 out of 100

 Buying committees have expanded to 10–13 stakeholders